kakashihatakae/Personal-website/src/content/blogs/buy-red-accs.md

 As a novice solopreneur I wanted to leverage the power of reddit to gain users and start earning some MRR.

 I created my first post and posted it on reddit, low and behold it was **Rejected !**.
 After some research I came to know that a lot of subreddits have a karma requirement for posts to not be rejected.
-I decided to buy a reddit account with high karma since I didn't know how I can boost my karma in a small of time.
-And I'm going to write down in this post about how you can do the same.
+I decided to buy a reddit account with high karma since I didn't know how I can boost my karma in a small amount of time.
+I'm going to write down in this post about how you can do the same.

 ## The Portal
 I used [redaccs.com](https://redaccs.com/) to buy an account.
 The portal is not high tech but it does the job.